junxit/us-congress-bills-114/metadata.md

 - 2016-03-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1523)
 - 2016-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1523)
 - 2016-04-04 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2016-06-15 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+114-502.
+- 2016-07-13 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2016-09-06 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 114-340.
+- 2016-09-06 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 114-340.
+- 2016-09-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 611.